 Born in Lévis, Québec and raised in Québec City, André Lachance has been living in Vancouver for over 30 years.
 He began performing and recording on the Vancouver music scene in the early 90’s and has since been much in demand and a steady contributor to the city’s music and arts, playing the double-bass, guitar and electric bass.
 His current group, Quatuor André Lachance, has been together for 12 years.
 They released “The Orange Challenge” in 2017 (nominated for “best Jazz Artist at the 2017 Western Canadian Music Awards) and “Après L’Hiver” in 2022.
 He also currently performs with the Brad Turner Quartet, the Chris Gestrin Trio, the Peggy Lee Band, Tilliicum Shanti, Soulstream, the Bruno Hubert Trio and the Hard Rubber Orchestra among many others.

-André has toured extensively both nationally and internationally as well as recorded for various labels such as Songlines, Cellar Live, Maximum Jazz, Justin Time, Spool and for the CBC and Radio-Canada.
-He is involved in projects in jazz, musique actuelle, funk and pop and has also collaborated with various dance and theatre companies over the years.
+André has toured extensively nationally and internationally as well as recorded for various labels such as Songlines, Cellar Live, Maximum Jazz, Justin Time, Spool and for the CBC and Radio-Canada.
+He is often featured in a wide range of settings in acoustic and electric jazz, musique actuelle, funk, R&B and pop, Improvised Music and beyond and he has also collaborated with multiple dance and theatre companies over the years.